 Concentration can be even more difficult for a recreational athlete depending on your skill level because there can be so many factors that can distract you.
 Then add the confidence level and you may find it even more difficult.
 If you are confident in your skills it is much easier to maintain your concentration than it is if you do not have confidence.

 Are you aware of how you talk to yourself during competition and training?
 Are you aware of how you talk to yourself in your daily life?
 Self-Talk is the way we tell ourselves if we are doing well at a task, if we feel we are doing poorly at a task and sometimes even to remind ourselves of something.
 Most times the difficulty with self-talk is the negative aspects of it where we are telling ourselves how incompetent we are and how we are never going to get it right.
 The side effects of that discussion with ourselves is generally disastrous.
 With those words we can crush our confidence all on our own without any assistance.
-The goal of the workbook is to assist you in changing the negative self-talk into positive self-talk.
+The goal is to change the negative self-talk into positive self-talk.
 For example changing a sentence like “I am an idiot” to “I am going to get this right no matter what” The change of focus to a more productive one that is designed to have you moving forward in your progress is not only more productive but its funner too 🙂 Use the self-talk sheet and the record sheet to change any negative statements to positive ones and then record your progress with those statements.
 Look for the positive.
 We might use a word to help when we are learning a new tactic in our sport to remind ourselves of what we have to do during the execution.

 Relaxation skills can be simply taking a deep breath and letting all of the air in your lungs out and consciously feeling your shoulders relax as you tell yourself its aaaaaaaaall goooood.
 Keeping things in perspective meaning that there are other things in life besides this one moment if this one moment happens to be what is causing you the most anxiety.
-Simply playing the game and going to the game can be stressful for participants if they are new to the sport.
+Simply playing the game and going to the game can be stressful for participants if they are new to softball.
 Butterflies are sometimes a part of the game regardless of the level you are playing at.
 The ability to relax and calm yourself will be an important skill as you are preparing for competition.
 Weather we feel it or not, If we are anxious or tense, it will effect our physical actions enough to have an effect on our skill execution.
 Not to mention the psychological effect it can have when a quick decision needs to be made.
-The ability to calm those nerves during an event or a training session or at any time will enhance not only your performance but also your enjoyment of your sport.
+The ability to calm those nerves during an event or a training session or at any time will enhance not only your performance but also your enjoyment of this great game.
 From experience I know that being anxious and tense during competition can be just simply chaotic and not very enjoyable.
 Try the relaxation exercises as you feel comfortable and then record some of your experiences with the tools.
 You will find that as you gain experience with the tools you will find it easier and easier to find relaxation in the times when you need it the most.

 Ideal Performance State